**Updated 1-15-2025

 Government Oversight and Regulation:

 o In response to the current HOA climate, there should be increased government regulations, including potential new laws or amendments to existing legislation to protect homeowner rights and mitigate the rule enforcement policy.
-The dissolution process of HOAs should also be simplified as many HOA rules are unenforceable according to realtor.com.
+The dissolution process of HOAs should also be simplified as many unenforceable HOA rules exist according to realtor.com.

 o Texas Legislature has the power to make a difference, but they must be swayed.
 For instance, a recent legislative session addressed HOA-related issues.
 With the implementation of HB 886, HOAs are required to provide a structured opportunity for homeowners to pay their debts.

-To abolish an HOA, its members should seek legal advice.
+To abolish homeowners association, its members should seek legal advice.
 Texas legislature should also simplify the process which would lead to HOAs being abolished at an increased rate.
 Not only that, but homeowners must also protect their freedoms through seeking the abolishment of HOAs, even if the road is tough.

 Advocating for changes in Texas HOA laws and regulations, including reaching out to local representatives and legal advisors, is all a part of the process, and every Texas resident must play their part.